 Correction: Depending on the weight packed inside and the angle at which it was thrown, the bag may have rotated in midair.

-Corrected entry: There is no such thing as a fully booked flight, especially a long-haul flight like the one Mrs. McCallister needs.
-Two or three seats are always kept spare in case of emergencies like this one.
-If not required they are given or sold cheaply to airline employees.
-If an airline would not find her a seat the U.S. Embassy in Paris would.
+Corrected entry: There is no such thing as a fully booked long-haul flight like the one Mrs. McCallister needs.
+A few seats are always kept spare in case of emergencies.
+If not required they are given to airline employees.
+If an airline would not find her a seat the U.S. Embassy in Paris would, and the airline receptionist would know perfectly well that she had to ring them.
 One phone call from an embassy staffer and Mrs. McCallister would be on a flight.
 She is not stupid - she would know exactly what to do.

 Correction: Airlines routinely remove passengers from flights in order to accommodate people who require emergency transport.
 Just ask Dr David Dao, who was forcibly dragged off a United Airlines flight to make room for another passenger.
 His is just the most notable case.
 In fact it happens all the time.